thomas-young-2013/thomas-young-2013.github.io/_pages/about.md

 I obtained my Ph.D. degree in Computer Science from Peking University in June 2022, advised by [Prof. Bin Cui](https://cuibinpku.github.io/).
 And I spent one wonderful semester at ETH Zurich in 2019, working with [Prof. Ce Zhang](https://ds3lab.inf.ethz.ch/members/ce-zhang.html).

-I believe that by making data — along with the processing of data — easily accessible to non-expert users, we have the potential to make the world a better place.
 My current research involves Black-box optimization, Bayesian optimization, online decision-making method, reinforcement learning, machine learning and deep learning.
 And I has a special focus on building automatic machine learning systems to support machine learning and help facilitate data science.
 The main applications of my research work include (1) automatic tuning, such as knobs tuning in database system, config tuning in big data system, resource optimization and experiment design, (2) automatic machine learning, such as automatic hyperparameter optimization, adaptive model selection, and pipeline search,